vectordotdev/vector/rfcs/2020-04-15-wasm-foreign-modules.md

 include wanting to add codec support to already existing sources.

 **Temporary Conclusion:** We will adopt hostcalls for the time being to allow for a minimal POC.
-We would like to investigate these choices later, and we will make a decision before stabilizing WASM modules.
+We would like to investigate these choices lat er, and we will make a decision before stabilizing WASM modules.

 ### Consider Packaging Approach